GGGalang/GGGalang.github.io/README.md

 The PASAMA Project: Paalala SA Mga Madla
 Dedicated to serving news and information to the people, from the people.
-Sources from different yet all reputable outlets and websites, with links for further reading yet a small summary in the form of a paaragraph for each news bit.
+Sources from different yet all reputable outlets and websites, with links for further reading yet a small summary in the form of a paragraph for each news bit.
 Dedicated to serving true, unbiased information to the best of my ability.

 Bugs be expected, easter eggs be found!